abbbi/git2skype/README.md

 The [SkPy](https://github.com/Terrance/SkPy) Project provides a neat little python SDK around the skype messaging API.

-Using this API, its quite simple to create a small bot that sends your development groups commits to a skype group.
-Even tho it is 2021, there are still People around that stick to old fashioned software components, and may use bugzilla or gitweb to manage their things.
+Using this API, its quite simple to create a small bot that sends your development groups commits to your favourite Skype group.
+Even tho it is 2021, there are still people around that may stick to old fashioned messaging services. .. ;)

-The Example provided in this repository is a small bot that sends the latest commits created to a repository to a skype group, replaces ticket numbers with urls and is quite friendly ;)
+The Example provided in this repository is a small bot that sends the latest commits created to a repository to the configured Skype group, replaces ticket numbers with urls and tries to be friendly ;)

 # HOWTO